-This year’s, Epcot’s International Flower and Garden Festival might as well have been named the Orange Bird festival, because the iconic sipper and slew of Orange Bird related merchandise stole the show and our hearts.
+The Epcot International Flower and Garden Festival might as well have been named the Orange Bird festival, because the iconic sipper and slew of Orange Bird related merchandise stole the show and our hearts.

 In 1970, the Florida Citrus Commission partnered with Disney World to sponsor the Sunshine Pavilion, comprised of Tropical Serenade (Enchanted Tiki Room) attraction and Sunshine Tree Terrace, in Disney’s Magic Kingdom.
 Orange Bird was created as the mascot and was featured in ads for Florida oranges.
 He could be found perched at the back of the Sunshine Tree Terrace counter-service stand, where guests could enjoy a glass of fresh Florida orange juice or, one of our favorites, the Citrus Swirl.

 He even appeared as a walk-around character in Adventureland inside the Magic Kingdom!
-Disney’s partnership with the Florida Citrus Commission dissolved years later and Orange Bird seemingly disappeared along with it (*Judi Dench narrates* …or so we think…).
+Disney’s partnership with the Florida Citrus Commission dissolved years later and Orange Bird seemingly disappeared along with it (*Judi Dench narrates* … or so we think…).